citysciencelab/cut-re3/api/README.md

 For convenience there is still some documentation below.

 ## Setup
-Please copy api/configs/.env.example to api/configs/.env and provide credentials (stored in 1password).
+Please copy api/configs/dev_environment.example to api/configs/dev_environment and provide credentials (stored in 1password in "team" as "CUT").

+Also the list of providers delivering the OGC processes api have to be configured in providers.yml.
+See providers.yml.example as example.
+It contains credentials!

 ### GET api/jobs
 Example payload: